awsdocs/aws-elemental-mediapackage-user-guide/doc_source/setting-up-create-trust-rel-policy-ltov.md

-# Amazon S3 Access for Live\-to\-VOD Workflows<a name="setting-up-create-trust-rel-policy-ltov"></a>
+# Amazon S3 access for live\-to\-VOD workflows<a name="setting-up-create-trust-rel-policy-ltov"></a>

 If you use MediaPackage to harvest a live\-to\-VOD asset from a live stream, you need a policy that allows you to do these things in Amazon S3:
 + `PutObject`: MediaPackage can save the VOD asset in the bucket\.
 + `GetBucketLocation`: MediaPackage can retrieve the Region for the bucket\.
 The bucket must be in the same AWS Region as the MediaPackage VOD resources\.

 If you also use MediaPackage for VOD asset delivery, add these actions to the policy: `GetObject` and `GetBucketRequestPayment`\.
-For more information about the required policy for VOD workflows, see [Amazon S3 Access for VOD Workflows](setting-up-create-trust-rel-policy-vod.md)\.
+For more information about the required policy for VOD workflows, see [Amazon S3 access for VOD workflows](setting-up-create-trust-rel-policy-vod.md)\.

 **To use the JSON policy editor to create a policy**